zplug/zplug/.github/ISSUE_TEMPLATE.md

 <!-- Type: Question

 Warning: Basically, GitHub Issues is an issue tracker and not a place to ask questions.
 Please refrain from as much as possible.
-In zplug, we provide Slack team instead: https://zplug.herokuapp.com
+For questions, consider opening a Discussion on GitHub.

 -->